Port Forwarding & Tunnelling Cheatsheet

 listen 127.0.0.1:9999 192.168.226.129:80

-When you open the web browser in the Kali Linux machine and mention the URL of the Metasploitable 2 machines, you will see that the connection was successfully established between the Kali Linux and the Metasploitable 2 using Ubuntu.
+When we open the web browser on the Kali Linux machine and enter the URL of the Metasploitable 2 machine, we can see that the connection is successfully established.
+This confirms the connection between the Kali Linux and Metasploitable 2, running on Ubuntu.

 ICMP Tunneling